freegroup/electra/data/shapes/global/digital/display/4-Bit-Hex-Display.md

-# 8-Bit Number display

-Converts the 8-Input bis into the corresponding dezimal number and shows them in the display.
+Converts the 4-input bis into the corresponding decimal number and shows them in the display.